Air Crash Investigation

 Borderline Tactics

-+An American cargo plane attempts a difficult landing at the US naval station at Guantanamo Bay, Cuba.
++An American cargo plane attempts a difficult landing at the US naval station at Guantanamo Bay.
 With the runway just a few meters from the armed border, the maneuver requires avoiding Cuban airspace.
-But something goes terribly wrong on its final approach, and the DC-8 crashes at the end of the runway.
-At first, investigators wonder if Cuba somehow played a role in the crash, but they eventually uncover an invisible culprit that threatens the lives of cargo pilots everywhere.

 Deadly Pitch

-+En route to the Dominican Republic with more than 87,000 pounds of denim, Fine Air Cargo Flight 101 takes off from Miami.
-But just moments later, the plane crashes to the ground, careens across a freeway, and plows into a building.
-Hundreds of bystanders witness the carnage, and though investigators are determined to figure out what happened, it will take an anonymous tip to break the case wide open.
++En route to the Dominican Republic with more than 87,000 lbs of denim, Fine Air Cargo Flight 101 takes off from Miami.
+But moments later, the plane crashes to the ground and plows into a building.

 Fatal Climb

-+Just minutes after taking off from Bucharest, Romania, Tarom Flight 371 banks sharply to the left, veers off course, and nosedives into a farmer's field.
-It's the deadliest air disaster in the country's history, and rumors of a bomb on board quickly reach a frenzied pitch in the country's newly free press.
-Romanian investigators call in the FBI to determine if it was an accident or an act of murder.
-But it's ultimately the captain's own voice that reveals the underlying cause of the disaster.
++Minutes after taking off from Bucharest, Tarom Flight 371 banks sharply to the left, veers off course, and nosedives into a farmer's field.
+It's the deadliest air disaster in the country's history.

 Runway Runoff